 - Physical circumstances: temperature, noise, pain, discomfort

 - Exposure to blue light emitted from devices

 - Neurotransmitter or hormonal imbalance (menopause, thyroid, postpartum, serotonin imbalance)

 - Certain medications and drugs

 With stress as the number one cause of sleep disturbances we can’t just slip by without addressing it!
 Cortisol, one of three main stress hormones, and melatonin are ideally in opposition.
 Cortisol should be higher in the morning when melatonin secretion is decreased, and cortisol should be lower in the evening when melatonin is secreted.
 During stressful periods, or chronic stress situations cortisol may be high in the evening, which is not ideal for quality sleep.
 Stress often results in trouble sleeping and trouble sleeping can result in an in appropriate stress response, making this quite the vicious cycle.

 Melatonin supplementation might be helpful in this scenario, but again, it’s not treating the root cause.
 Using stress management techniques and adaptogenic herbs found in Daytime Zen during the day can begin to help normalizing sleep patterns at night.

 If stress during the day turns into a racing mind at night, passion flower is the perfect herb for easing a racing mind.
-In our natural sleep aid Sleep Like Buddha passion flower is paired with 5-HTP which helps you produce your own melatonin, and l-theanine which decreases racing thoughts and calms feelings of overwhelm.
+In our melatonin-free natural sleep aid Sleep Like Buddha, passion flower is paired with 5-HTP which helps you produce your own melatonin, and l-theanine which decreases racing thoughts and calms feelings of overwhelm.

 So, when is melatonin a good option?Melatonin supplementation is most appropriate when adjusting the circadian rhythm to match that of a new time zone (jet lag) and adjusting to shift work.